 Please note these points constitute GUIDELINES that can help avoid/reduce shrinkage of Cotton

-Our fabrics are manufactured to maintain ultimate strength and quality however, as with all cotton, it is not invincible.
-The washing of any quality material like our own must be carried out carefully so as to simply rinse the shirt and make it clean.
-Intense washing will strip the fabric of its quality properties and diminish its sheen.
-Heat and water causes shrinkage in cotton.
+Our fabrics are manufactured to maintain ultimate strength and quality however, as with all cotton, the material is not invincible.
+The washing of any quality material like our own must be carried out carefully so as to avoid substantial shrinkage and simply rinse the shirt and make it clean.
+Intense and frequent washing will certainly strip the fabric of its quality properties and diminish its sheen.
+Heat, water and humidity causes shrinkage in cotton.
 Incorporate stain removers for actual stains however concentrated detergent is never necessary.

 The best way to avoid significant shrinkage is to hand-wash the garment or to exclusively use the COLDER/more delicate cycles of your washing machine.
 Claudio shirts will only shrink (from their LENGTH) when using concentrated detergent/excess heat/washing with other fabrics.

 Before washing your Claudio Lugli shirt, make sure you fasten all the buttons and turn the shirt inside out.
 DO NOT wash the shirt with large, thick, robust clothing or materials like heavy t-shirts, jeans, jackets, jumpers, mattress covers.
 These larger materials can wrap around and suffocate the fabric and cause the fabric to harden and therefore shrink.
 This not only protects the buttons from chipping on the steel drum and the seams, but enables the soap powder to work directly on the under-arms.
 If you have one, put the shirt into a net washing bag (or even a pillow case will suffice) which will help protect the fabric and keep it looking brand new.
 This will also stop the seams getting caught in the drum and any holes developing.